Accelerating Carbon Market Development for climate change mitigation and adaptation in Mediterranean agriculture

 - The project will engage practitioners as well as authorities and other competent actors to test and evaluate the proposed incentives as well as their scalability across different pedo-climatic zones in Europe.
 With the aim of promoting a well-functioning voluntary carbon market complementing the regulated climate actions, the project will uncover the key factors in supply and demand and outline measures to invite the private sector to accelerate climate action.

 - The results of the project will be fed into the development of the EU agricultural and climate policies.
-(FR), EU Life Project “Carbon Farming Scheme” (2020-2022)
+(EN), EU Life Project “Carbon Farming Scheme” (2020-2022)

 - The goal of the LIFE Carbon Farming Scheme project is to identify and accelerate the development and adoption of novel incentives for carbon sequestration and the increase and maintenance of the organic carbon stock in soil and biomass in Europe.